InterWorld: In other media

 The idea of InterWorld surged in 1996, when Reaves was developing an animated series for DreamWorks.
 Suggesting to Gaiman an idea for a possible animated television series, they collaborated on the story and unsuccessfully tried to sell it to various studios, including DreamWorks, which was not interested.
 The InterWorld idea ended up as a novel that was not released until 2007.

-On June 16, 2007, Neil Gaiman reported in his journal that DreamWorks Animation had optioned the book to make it into an animated feature film.
+In June 2007, Neil Gaiman reported in his journal that DreamWorks Animation had optioned the book to make it into an animated feature film.

-On June 21, 2016, the previous plans to make InterWorld a television series were revived by Universal Cable Productions, in association with Hamilton producer Jeffrey Seller and his partner Flody Suarez.
+In June 2016, the plans to make InterWorld as television series were revived by Universal Cable Productions, in association with Hamilton producer Jeffrey Seller and his partner Flody Suarez.

 Sequels

 The second InterWorld book, titled The Silver Dream, was released on April 23, 2013.
 The third and final book in the series, titled Eternity's Wheel, was released on May 19, 2015.